vectara/vectara-docs/www/docs/api-reference/admin-apis/admin.md

 The admin console is a good way to get started with <Config v="names.product"/>.
-Once you're ready to integrate the platform more deeply into your application, the Admin APIs allow you to programatically manipulate corpora and perform many other operations within the system.
+Once you're ready to integrate the platform more deeply into your application, the Admin APIs allow you to programatically manipulate indices, also known as corpora, and perform many other operations within the system.

 ## Full Definition